 If you’ve never had it before, it’s cooked in a hot and smokey tandoor oven, with blackened edges and the delicious firm cheese squeak like halloumi (apart from the texture is a little bouncier maybe?).

-Alas, my kitchen does not quite stretch to a tandoor for authentic tandoori cooked food, so I’ve come up with my own super simple cheat version.
+Alas, my kitchen does not quite stretch to a tandoor for authentic tandoori cooked food, so I’ve come up this version to cook under the grill.

 ✅ Squeaky cheese – YES!

 ✅ Uses a ready made paste to make it super quick.

 ✅ Really tasty dinner in under 30 minutes.

 To make this simple Paneer Tikka recipe at home, cut up your paneer cheese into cubes and mix with the yoghurt and tikka spice paste.

 (Honestly?
 I haven’t found that this makes a huge difference, at all and I never have time to marinade during the week.
 If you DO, leave it for about 2 hours.)